ubsuny/sonar-final20/README.md

 # Distance tracker

+- Record time dependent sonar data, for example from [phyphox](https://phyphox.org).
+See also Data Analysis project.
+- Simulate time dependent sonar data,
-Develop a distance tracking algorithm based on sonar data.
-For example from [phyphox](https://phyphox.org).
+- Develop a distance tracking algorithm based on the measured data and your simulation.